zibler/blog/2020-02/colemak.md

 ## Week 1

 What a pain!
 My fingers are almost useless!
 I decided I could not afford a performance hit at work.
 I type most of the day on either documents, emails or source code so I did not want to take one hour to replay to an email or to type a sentence.
 During the day, I have been using QWERTY for work.
 At lunch I practice Colemak and, when I get a break, I try to type with it to.
 I have been using https://www.keybr.com/ and https://monkeytype.com/ to practice.
 I am able to transcribe the words on the screen much more easily than writing them myself.
+It is definitely an experience.

+I have also noticed a little tension on my right hand.
+I have read online that this could be due to the extra strain the pinky and ring fingers are.
+I believe that is the case, so I will give it some time.
+Another thing I did was to switch back the backspace key from the capslock location to its original place.
+I had to do this because I still use QWERTY and I use a dedicated keyboard for it.
+I find it easy to switch between layouts if I also switch keyboards.